-Species Description: Pauly GB, Piskurek O, Shaffer HB 2006 Phylogeographic concordance in the southeastern United States: the flatwoods salamander, Ambystoma cingulatum, as a test case.
+Taxonomic Notes: Elevated to full species by: Pauly GB, Piskurek O, Shaffer HB (2006).
+Phylogeographic concordance in the southeastern United States: the flatwoods salamander, Ambystoma cingulatum, as a test case.
 Mol.
 Ecol.
 16:415-429.

 Diagnosis: A. bishopi can be distinguished from A. cingulatum by its shorter limbs and smaller head (USFWS 2009).
 Generally, this species has fewer costal grooves than A. cingulatum and a shorter tail.
 The ventral pattern of A. bishopi consists of indistinct white spots on a dark background, creating a "salt and pepper" look, compared to A. cingulatum, which has distinct white spots on the ventral side (Goin 1950; USFWS 2009).
 The dorsal side pattern of A. bishopi is more net-like in appearance than the frosted patterning of A. cingulatum (USFWS 2009; Goin 1950).

 U.S. state distribution from AmphibiaWeb's database: Alabama, Florida, Georgia

 Habitat for mature salamanders consists of upland areas with few tress, typically longleaf pines, and grasses.
 Soil is poorly drained sand, which leads to seasonal ponds and damp surroundings.
 This habitat will often have an open overstory of widely scattered longleaf pine, little to no midstory, and a diverse community of low growing shrubs which include highly diverse forb and grass communities (Palis 1996).